dev-emm4/urlPatternParser/README.md

 ## Overview

-The `urlPatternParser` helps browser extension developers migrate from Manifest V2 to V3 by transforming traditional ad-blocking into the new declarativeNetRequest format required by Chrome's Manifest V3.
+The `urlPatternParser` helps browser extension developers migrate from Manifest V2 to V3 by transforming traditional network filtering rules into the new declarativeNetRequest format required by Chrome's Manifest V3.

 ## Features